Mrunmay-0615/StyleTransfer/README.md

 the discriminator will find it difficult to classify whether the image is synthetic or an actual Vangogh artwork.

 I evaluated the model on a test set of around 2000 images.

+SSIM score: 0.822 (For content preservation) Discriminator accuracy: 65.31%

+I feel the content preservation is quite good which is apparent from the few results I shared above.
+However, the style transfer is decent and not that good.
+The discriminator is decently enough in identifying the fake vangogh and the real photos distinguishably.
+There is a lot of room for improvement

 ### Additional Experiments